 Exhaust tips.
 Exhaust outlets.
-Both have become big ticket items in the styling stakes over the past decade.
+Exhaust splitters.
+All have become big ticket items in the styling stakes over the past decade.
 Seems like just about every new car has to have a fancy exhaust outlet or at the very least – a chromed exhaust tip…or four.

 Once was a time when the only cars with fancy exhaust outlets were Italian exotics and American muscle cars of the 1960s.
 They’ve become so de rigueur that designers are putting highly styled, chrome finish (plastic) exhaust outlets on even the most mundane economy cars.